uclaacm/aiprojects-nlp-skeleton/README.md

 ### Running the Code on Google Colab

-[This notebook](https://colab.research.google.com/drive/1cyIbRoubY0ZpXoGvOVSgO8kM4gFM31Op?usp=sharing) will walk you through setting the skeleton code up on Google Colab.
-Remember to make a copy!
+[This notebook](https://colab.research.google.com/drive/1cyIbRoubY0ZpXoGvOVSgO8kM4gFM31Op?usp=sharing) is the original made by ACM AI.

+[This notebook](https://colab.research.google.com/drive/1JRmrT_FSVYsozpP4P_xjOBR7rERmaRP7?usp=sharing) is Joshua's copy, you should have edit access.

 **Note:** Google Colab may terminate your session after a few hours, so be careful.
 Consider adding torch.save to your training loop to save model weights regularly.